Overwatch League: Overwatch 2 era

 For the first time since 2019, the Grand Finals were played live in 2022.

 For the fifth season of the OWL, the league played on an early release of Overwatch 2.
 The season, which began in early May 2022, faced several challenges on multiple fronts.
 Notably, there were no known sponsors for the season as of June 9, 2022.
 Moreover, the league underwent significant changes in its leadership during this time, as five top executives left Activision Blizzard Esports or transitioned to other departments since the start of the season.
 Furthermore, the company made adjustments to its operations, deciding to outsource its broadcast and event production to a third party.
 During the midseason tournaments, viewership numbers experienced a significant decrease compared to the previous season, with a reduction of up to 40.5%.
 However, after the official release of Overwatch 2 on October 5, 2022, the league saw a surge in viewership.
 The 2022 playoffs reached a live average minute audience of 250,000, surpassing previous viewership records from when the league was broadcast on Twitch in 2018 and 2019.
 The 2022 Grand Finals were held live at the Anaheim Convention Center in Anaheim, California, marking the first time that the Grand Finals were held live since 2019.
 In terms of sponsorships, the league secured a deal with Butterfinger for the playoffs, marking their first new sponsorship since 2021.

-During the offseason leading up to the 2023 season, the league faced challenges with uncertainties about its future, as broken partnership with NetEase caused disruptions in the East Region as certain Blizzard games, including Overwatch 2, were banned in China.
+During the offseason leading up to the 2023 season, the league faced challenges with uncertainties about its future, as broken partnership with NetEase caused disruptions in the East Region as certain Blizzard games, including Overwatch 2, had their services suspended in China.
 To adapt to this, in the East Region, an "open ecosystem" approach was implemented, allowing Overwatch Contenders teams to compete alongside Overwatch League teams.
 A preseason pro-am tournament was also held in the West Region, where Overwatch Contenders teams competed against established OWL teams.
 The regular season was divided into two stages, Spring and Summer, and featured only one midseason tournament.
 Several teams underwent significant changes in branding and regions during this offseason as well.
 The Paris Eternal relocated to Las Vegas and rebranded as the Vegas Eternal, making them the first team in the league to switch cities.
 Similarly, the Philadelphia Fusion shifted their base to Seoul and adopted a new identity as the Seoul Infernal.
 Not all teams remained intact, as the Chengdu Hunters disbanded.

 In January 2023, in an effort to address operating costs and viewership challenges, Overwatch League teams collectively initiated a bargaining process.
 They enlisted the representation of Sheridans, a British law firm, to negotiate with Activision Blizzard.
 This collective bargaining process led to an agreement between OverActive Media, the owner of the Toronto Defiant, and the Overwatch League.
 As part of this agreement, the Toronto Defiant signed a sponsorship deal with the league, and the Overwatch League agreed to waive the outstanding franchise fees owed by all teams.